maddisondesigns/Quark/readme.txt

 - Added loading of Google Fonts in TinyMCE Editor
 - Added display of Featured Image on Pages, if used
 - Removed login_errors filter.
 This is best left for plugins
-- Removed loading of Audio.js since audio functionality is now part of core
+- Removed audio.js since audio functionality is now part of core
 - Removed use of clearfix class as containers will now automatically clear

 = 1.2.4 =